 Candidates must also submit a personal statement.
 Students with an undergraduate GPA below 2.75 are eligible for provisional acceptance.
 Based on your educational background, some Master of Arts provisional students may be required to take SNHU 501 – Introduction to Graduate Studies – which will provide students with the scholarly tools to be successful in their Master of Arts program of study.

-The visual arts (film, television and video) have never been more popular, engaging audiences around the world.
-According to the U.S. Bureau of Labor Statistics, the arts, entertainment and recreation industry is expected to grow 9 percent by 2022.
-From scripts for news anchors to commercials, television, blockbuster movies, independent films and shorts, the work of talented, professional writers is essential.
+The visual arts (film, television and video) are as popular as ever, engaging audiences around the world.
+According to the U.S. Bureau of Labor Statistics, the arts, entertainment and recreation industry is expected to grow 6 percent by 2026.* From scripts for news anchors to commercials, television and films, the work of professional screenwriters is essential.
 Whether you pursue an independent career and develop scripts on your own or write for specific projects, including rewriting and editing, the future is wide open for talented graduates of the master’s in screenwriting program at SNHU.

 The curriculum for the screenwriting concentration exposes you to powerful examples of screenwriting and provides an outlet to experiment and refine your skills.
 Courses are taught by accomplished instructors, with deep insights into the industry.